The Johner Brothers

-The Johner Brothers were a Canadian country music duo from Midale.
-They won more than 40 awards from the Saskatchewan Country Music Association, including Entertainer of the Decade in 1999.
+The Johner Brothers are a Canadian country music duo from Midale.
+They’ve won more than 40 awards from the Saskatchewan Country Music Association, including Entertainer of the Decade in 1999.

 History

 Brothers Ken Johner and Brad Johner grew up in Saskatchewan playing music in their family band.
 In 1988, they teamed up together to form The Johner Brothers.
 In 2000 the pair took home a Prairie Music Award for their video and production skills.

 The duo signed with Warner Music Canada and released their first album, Some Kind of Magic, in 1991.
 Two singles from the album reached the Canadian country singles chart, including the top 40 "Right On Time."
 That same year, the Johner's won four awards at the Saskatchewan Country Music Awards (SCMA), including Group of the Year, Single of the Year, Song of the Year, and Most Promising.
 They were also named Group or Duo of the Year by the Canadian Country Music Association.

 In 1992, The Johner Brothers won seven awards from the SCMA, including Entertainer, Group, Duo, Song, Single and Album of the Year.
 They released their second studio album, My Brother and Me, in 1993.
 Seven singles from the album found their way to the Canadian country singles chart, including the top 20 hit "Starting Right Now", and their duet with Lisa Brokop, "Light In My Life."
 The duo won another four awards at the 1993 SCMA Awards, including Entertainer, Group and Single of the Year.

 The Johner Brothers became one of only a few Canadian country music acts to release a Christmas album with the release of 1993's One Winter's Night.
 1994 proved to be a banner year for the Johner's, when they won no less than 11 awards from SCMA.
 Among their wins were Entertainer, Group, Song, Single, Video and Album of the Year, along with Vocal Collaboration of the Year for their duet with Lisa Brokop.